 With all of those benefits in mind, we put together some ETF-focused model portfolios for retirees and pre-retirees.
 Today's article showcases the conservative version.
 It's appropriate for very risk-conscious retirees with a time horizon (estimated life expectancy) of 10-15 years.
 Thus, stability and preserving purchasing power are key goals for this portfolio.
-(Please see our related model portfolios for moderate and aggressive ETF investors, as well.)

 In-Retirement Portfolio: Conservative

 To provide an asset-allocation blueprint, I've used Morningstar's Lifetime Allocation Indexes, which in turn rely on the research of Ibbotson Associates, a division of Morningstar.
 Users should feel free to tweak these allocations based on their own situations, risk tolerances, and time horizons, but my hope is that these portfolios and their allocations will provide valuable food for thought.